 Destruction

-First there is the partial or complete destruction of a Scared (rock art) Site.
+First there is the partial or complete destruction of a Sacred (rock art) Site.
 This often happens when a new road is being constructed (Cerro Pano: Van Hoek 2011a; Huaca Blanca: Van Hoek 2021a) or when existing dirt roads are being widened or asphalted.
 In many cases the people doing the construction or building are not aware of what the consequences are for the rock art panels that often are located down the slope.
 An illustrative example is Quilcapampa in the Sihuas Valley of southern Peru, where – over a distance of at least two kilometres – fallen rocks damaged several rock art panels (Van Hoek 2021b).
 However, the rock art at Quilcapampa is known for many decades and therefore local, regional and national authorities should have known the importance of their national heritage and should have taken adequate measurements to protect Quilcapampa.
 But the rock art was ignored.
 A similar problem occurs a few kilometres further east where a new highway from Arequipa to the Pan-americana is being constructed.
 This new road, the collateral damage of the constructing activities and even the proposed tunnel will seriously damage and violate the integrity of all archaeological sites in the area, especially the rock art site of La Caldera (Van Hoek 2022).

 Also very destructive are quarrying activities.
 Many sites are destroyed or are seriously damaged by quarrying.
-Instances are found in both Peru and Chile, for instance at Huaca Blanca in the north of Peru, where many decorated boulder have been scratched and disturbed by heavy machinery (Van Hoek 2021a), Cerro San Simón in the north of Peru, Toro Muerto in the south of Peru and Rosario and Tamentica in the north of Chile.
+Instances are found in both Peru and Chile, for instance at Huaca Blanca in the north of Peru, where many decorated boulders have been scratched and disturbed by heavy machinery (Van Hoek 2021a), Cerro San Simón in the north of Peru, Toro Muerto in the south of Peru and Rosario and Tamentica in the north of Chile.
 There also is a sort of small-scale quarrying when it concerns robbery of (parts of) decorated surfaces or the removal of isolated boulders from a Sacred Site (although commercial robbery is often very hard to prove).
 What is definitely a kind of commercial robbery is the looting (and thus destroying) of ancient burials.
 Even when no harm is done to the rock art in the looted area, I consider this activity as illegal and as a form of vandalism to a rock art site.
 A sad example is the burial-field inside the rock art site of Tomabal in the Virú Vally of northern Peru (Van Hoek 2007).

 *